EENI Global Business School.

 Arab Women and Business.

-1. Saudi Arabia: Lubna Olayan (one of the most influential businesswomen in the world), Hayat Sindi;
+1. Saudi Arabia: Lubna Olayan (one of the most influential businesswomen in the world), Hayat Sindi

-2. United Arab Emirates: Lubna Bint Khalid Al Qasimi (the most powerful Arab woman), His Excellency Reem Ebrahim Al-Hashimi, Amina Al Rustamani, Shaikha Al Maskari;
+2. United Arab Emirates: Lubna Bint Khalid Al Qasimi (the most powerful Arab woman), His Excellency Reem Ebrahim Al-Hashimi, Amina Al Rustamani, Shaikha Al Maskari

-3. Kuwait: Shaikha Al Bahar, Maha Al-Ghunaim;
+3. Kuwait: Shaikha Al Bahar, Maha Al-Ghunaim

-4. Qatar: Hanan Al Kuwari;
+4. Qatar: Hanan Al Kuwari

-5. Jordan: Randa Ayoubi;
+5. Jordan: Randa Ayoubi

-6. Lebanon: Ayah Bdeir.
+6. Lebanon: Ayah Bdeir

 Arab Businessmen

-2. Bahrain: Yusuf Bin Ahmed Kanoo;
+2. Bahrain: Yusuf Bin Ahmed Kanoo

-3. United Arab Emirates: Abdul Aziz Ghurair, Majid Al Futtaim;
+3. United Arab Emirates: Abdul Aziz Ghurair, Majid Al Futtaim

-4. Kuwait: Jawad Ahmed Bukhamseen, Nasser Al Kharafi;
+4. Kuwait: Jawad Ahmed Bukhamseen, Nasser Al Kharafi

-5. Oman: Mohammed Al-Barwani.
+5. Oman: Mohammed Al-Barwani

 African Muslim Businesswoman

-1. Egypt: Minoush Abdel-Meguid;
+1. Egypt: Minoush Abdel-Meguid

-2. Nigeria: Hajia Bola Shagaya (one of the richest women in Africa), Amina Odidi;
+2. Nigeria: Hajia Bola Shagaya (one of the richest women in Africa), Amina Odidi

-3. Somalia: Iman.
+3. Somalia: Iman

 African Muslim Businessmen

-1. Algeria: Ali Haddad;
+1. Algeria: Ali Haddad

-2. Egypt: Hassan Abdalla, Tarek Talaat Moustafa, Mohamed Mansour, Ahmed Mekky;
+2. Egypt: Hassan Abdalla, Tarek Talaat Moustafa, Mohamed Mansour, Ahmed Mekky

-3. Kenya: Naushad Merali;
+3. Kenya: Naushad Merali

-4. Morocco: Othman Benjelloun (the richest man in Morocco), Anas Sefrioui, Mohamed Hassan Bensalah, Aziz Akhannouch, Miloud Chaabi;
+4. Morocco: Othman Benjelloun (the richest man in Morocco), Anas Sefrioui, Mohamed Hassan Bensalah, Aziz Akhannouch, Miloud Chaabi

-6. Sudan: Mohamed Ibrahim (one of the hundred most influential people in the world), Osama Abdul Latif;
+6. Sudan: Mohamed Ibrahim (one of the hundred most influential people in the world), Osama Abdul Latif

-7. Tanzania: Reginald Mengi (from being born in a mud hut to being one of the biggest entrepreneurs in East Africa), Said Salim Bakhresa, Mohammed Dewji;
+7. Tanzania: Reginald Mengi (from being born in a mud hut to being one of the biggest entrepreneurs in East Africa), Said Salim Bakhresa, Mohammed Dewji

-8. Tunisia: Mohamed Ali Harrath.
+8. Tunisia: Mohamed Ali Harrath

 Asian Muslim Businessmen

-1. Bangladesh: Muhammad Yunus (founder of the microcredit concept, banker and Nobel Peace Prize winner), Muhammad Abdul Mannan, Salman Rahman;
+1. Bangladesh: Muhammad Yunus (founder of the microcredit concept, banker and Nobel Peace Prize winner), Muhammad Abdul Mannan, Salman Rahman

-2. India: Azim Premj (third richest in India), Yusuf Hamied (founder of one of the largest generic laboratories in the world: vaccines for all at affordable prices);
+2. India: Azim Premj (third richest in India), Yusuf Hamied (founder of one of the largest generic laboratories in the world: vaccines for all at affordable prices)

-3. Indonesia: Sandiaga Salahuddin Uno;
+3. Indonesia: Sandiaga Salahuddin Uno

-4. Iran (companies): Bonyads (20% of the Iranian GDP), Islamic Revolutionary Guard;
+4. Iran (companies): Bonyads (20% of the Iranian GDP), Islamic Revolutionary Guard

-5. Malaysia: Tan Sri Mokhtar;
+5. Malaysia: Tan Sri Mokhtar

-6. Pakistan: Mian Muhammad Mansha, Dewan Farooqui.
+6. Pakistan: Mian Muhammad Mansha, Dewan Farooqui

 3- Main Economic Organizations related to the Muslim Countries (5 ECTS)

-1. Arab League (LAS);
+1. Arab League

-2. Greater Arab Free-Trade Area (GAFTA);
+2. Greater Arab Free-Trade Area (GAFTA)

-1. Islamic Trade Preferential System (TPS-OIC);
+1. Islamic Trade Preferential System

-2. Committee for Economic Cooperation (OIC-COMCEC);
+2. Committee for Economic Cooperation

-3. Islamic Chamber of Commerce and Industry (ICCI);
+3. Islamic Chamber of Commerce

-4. Islamic Centre for Development of Trade (ICDT);
+4. Islamic Centre for Development of Trade

-5. Statistical, Economic and Social Centre for Islamic Countries (SESRIC).
+5. Economic Centre for Islamic Countries

-4. United Nations Economic and Social Commission for Western Asia (ESCWA);
+4. United Nations Economic and Social Commission for Western Asia (ESCWA)

-5. Islamic Development Bank (IsDB);
+5. Islamic Development Bank

-6. Cooperation Council of Turkic Speaking States;
+6. Cooperation Council of Turkic Speaking States

-7. Asia-Middle East Dialogue;
+7. Asia-Middle East Dialogue

-8. Summit of South American-Arab Countries (ASPA);
+8. Summit of South American-Arab Countries

-9. Afro-Arab Cooperation;
+9. Afro-Arab Cooperation

-10. Africa-Turkey Partnership;
+10. Africa-Turkey Partnership

-12. Asia Cooperation Dialogue (ACD).
+12. Asia Cooperation Dialogue

 4- Islamic Economic Areas (4 ECTS)

-1. Introduction to the Islamic Civilization;
+1. Introduction to the Islamic Civilization

 2. Islamic Economic Areas:

-1. Arab Economic Area;
+1. Arab Economic Area

-2. Central Eurasian Economic Area;
+2. Central Eurasian Economic Area

-3. Maghrebian Economic Area;
+3. Maghrebian Economic Area

-4. Malay Economic Area;
+4. Malay Economic Area

 5. African Economic Area (belonging to the African Civilization)

-1. Western African Economic Area (PDF);
+1. Western African Economic Area (PDF)

-2. Eastern African Economic Area (PDF).
+2. Eastern African Economic Area (PDF)

-3. Main economic institutions related to the Muslim Countries in Asia, Africa, the Middle East, and Europe;
+3. Main economic institutions related to the Muslim Countries in Asia, Africa, the Middle East, and Europe

-4. Islamic Countries and Globalization;
+4. Islamic Countries and Globalization

 5. Economic Integration of the Islamic Civilization

-1. Major Free Trade Agreements related to the Muslim Countries.
+1. Major Free Trade Agreements related to the Muslim Countries

-6. Interactions of the Islamic Civilization with the other Civilizations.
+6. Interactions of the Islamic Civilization

 5- Arab Development Funds (1 ECTS)

-1. Arab Monetary Fund;
+1. Arab Monetary Fund

-2. Arab Fund for Economic and Social Development;
+2. Arab Fund for Economic and Social Development

-3. Arab Trade Financing Programme;
+3. Arab Trade Financing Programme

-4. OPEC Fund for International Development;
+4. OPEC Fund for International Development

-5. Abu Dhabi Fund for Development;
+5. Abu Dhabi Fund for Development

-6. Saudi Fund for Development;
+6. Saudi Fund for Development

-7. Arab Gulf Programme for United Nations Development Organizations;
+7. Arab Gulf Programme for United Nations Development Organizations

-8. Kuwait Fund for Arab Economic Development;
+8. Kuwait Fund for Arab Economic Development

-9. Arab Bank for Economic Development in Africa (BADEA).
+9. Arab Bank for Economic Development in Africa (BADEA)

 “The principles of Islamic Finance may represent a possible solution to the global financial crisis.”
 (Osservatore Romano).